kovidgoyal/calibre/manual/gui.rst

 .. |cei| image:: images/convert_ebooks.png
     :class: float-right-img

-|cei| Ebooks can be converted from a number of formats into whatever format your ebook reader prefers.
+|cei| E-books can be converted from a number of formats into whatever format your e-book reader prefers.
-Many ebooks available for purchase will be protected by `Digital Rights Management <https://drmfree.calibre-ebook.com/about#drm>`_ *(DRM)* technology. calibre will not convert these ebooks.
+Many e-books available for purchase will be protected by `Digital Rights Management <https://drmfree.calibre-ebook.com/about#drm>`_ *(DRM)* technology. calibre will not convert these e-books.
 It is easy to remove the DRM from many formats, but as this may be illegal, you will have to find tools to liberate your books yourself and then use calibre to convert them.

 For most people, conversion should be a simple one-click affair.
 If you want to learn more about the conversion process, see :ref:`conversion`.

 The :guilabel:`Convert books` action has three variations, accessed by doing a right-click on the button.

-    1. **Convert individually**: Allows you to specify conversion options to customize the conversion of each selected ebook.
+    1. **Convert individually**: Allows you to specify conversion options to customize the conversion of each selected e-book.

-    2. **Bulk convert**: Allows you to specify options only once to convert a number of ebooks in bulk.
+    2. **Bulk convert**: Allows you to specify options only once to convert a number of e-books in bulk.

     3. **Create a catalog of the books in your calibre library**: Allows you to generate a complete listing of the books in your library, including all metadata, in several formats such as XML, CSV, BiBTeX, EPUB and MOBI.
 The catalog will contain all the books currently showing in the library view.
        This allows you to use the search features to limit the books to be catalogued.
 In addition, if you select multiple books using the mouse, only those books will be added to the catalog.
-If you generate the catalog in an ebook format such as EPUB, MOBI or AZW3, the next time you connect your ebook reader the catalog will be automatically sent to the device.
+If you generate the catalog in an e-book format such as EPUB, MOBI or AZW3, the next time you connect your e-book reader the catalog will be automatically sent to the device.
        For more information on how catalogs work, read the :ref:`catalog_tut`.

 .. _view: